vaadin/flow-components/README.md

 - `./scripts/mergeITs.js`

-By default it merges all modules, but it's also possible to merge certain modules by passing arguments
+NOTE: By default it merges all modules, but it's also possible to merge certain modules by passing arguments

 - `./scripts/mergeITs.js button text-field crud`